TaherAlabbr/Credit-Card-Fraud-Detection/README.md

 ## Overview

-This project tackles credit card fraud detection using supervised and unsupervised machine learning on a highly imbalanced dataset (\~0.18% fraud cases).
-It builds a complete and modular pipeline that spans data preprocessing, exploratory analysis, feature engineering, and advanced resampling strategies to address class imbalance.
+This project addresses credit card fraud detection using supervised and unsupervised machine learning on a highly imbalanced dataset (\~0.18% fraud).
+It builds a complete ML pipeline covering preprocessing, exploratory analysis, feature engineering, and advanced resampling.

-To improve model performance and robustness, multiple resampling techniques—such as random undersampling, SMOTE (Synthetic Minority Oversampling Technique), and a custom KMeans-based undersampling method—were applied selectively with different models.
-We experimented with various classifiers, including logistic regression, random forest, K-Nearest Neighbors (KNN), neural networks, and an ensemble voting classifier, each combined with the resampling technique best suited to its learning characteristics.
+To tackle class imbalance and improve performance, we applied techniques like random undersampling, SMOTE, and a custom KMeans-based method, paired with models such as logistic regression, random forest, KNN, neural networks, and an ensemble voting classifier.

-After thorough evaluation using threshold tuning and F1-score optimization on validation data, the best performing model was selected.
-Subsequent feature engineering was then applied specifically to this final model to further enhance its predictive performance and generalization.

-The resulting pipeline is designed for reproducibility, supports command-line configuration, and follows modular, clean coding practices—making it both practical and adaptable for real-world fraud detection scenarios.
+The best-performing model was selected through threshold tuning and F1-score optimization, followed by targeted feature engineering to further boost performance.
+The pipeline is modular, reproducible, and CLI-configurable—ready for real-world deployment.

 ---

 ## Dataset